How to Parse 10-K and 10-Q

 • Financial statements and supplementary data

-In finance research, the “Management’s discussion” item receives special attention.
-However, there’s no universal flags for each item, so researchers have to develop their own text extraction rules.
-An example as follows:
+In finance research, the “Management’s Discussion” item receives special attention.
+However, there are no universal flags for each item, so researchers have to develop their own text extraction rules.
+An example is as follows:

-This article provide an example code to extract all major items from 10K and 10Q.
+This article provides example code to extract all major items from 10-K and 10-Q.

-Before parsing, we first need to clean the 10X filings since the original EDGAR files contain a lot of noisy HTML tags and special characters.
-Luckily, we don’t have to do this ourselves since there’re two reliable sources for the clean version of 10X filings.
+Before parsing, we first need to clean the 10-X filings since the original EDGAR files contain many noisy HTML tags and special characters.
+Luckily, we don’t have to do this ourselves since there are two reliable sources for cleaned 10-X filings.

-If you ever studied the literature on company filings, then you must know Loughran and McDonald.
-They provide cleaned 10K/Q filings on their website.
+If you have studied the literature on company filings, then you must know Loughran and McDonald.
+They provide cleaned 10-K/Q filings on their website.
 The cleaning details can be found here.

-WRDS also provides their version of cleaned 10X filings.
-It’s not free since your school must subscribe the SEC suite before accessing the data.
-But the WRDS’s data has several advantages:
+WRDS also provides their version of cleaned 10-X filings.
+It’s not free since your school must subscribe to the SEC suite before accessing the data.
+But WRDS’s data has several advantages:

-• Frequent update.
-WRDS clean and update the filings on a daily basis.
-So theoretically if a company files something on EDGAR, you can get the cleaned version on the next day.
+• Frequent updates.
+WRDS cleans and updates the filings on a daily basis.
+So theoretically if a company files something on EDGAR, you can get the cleaned version the next day.

 • Value-added products.
-WRDS also provide value-add products based on the SEC cleaned filings, such as Ngram and sentiment.
+WRDS also provides value-added products based on the SEC cleaned filings, such as n‑gram tables and sentiment.

-sec-api.io is a paid service to provide fully parsed SEC filings.
-By fully parsed I mean you can directly query parsed items from it!
+sec-api.io is a paid service that provides fully parsed SEC filings.
+By fully parsed I mean you can directly query parsed items from it.

 https://api.sec-api.io/extractor?url=https://www.sec.gov/Archives/edgar/data/1318605/000156459021004599/tsla-10k_20201231.htm&item=1A&type=text&token=YOUR_API_KEY